What’s FAFSA Verification?

 If your FAFSA has been selected for verification, each college will reach out to you directly with instructions on how to complete the process.
 Check your mail, email, and college portal regularly for verification-related requests.
 If you’ve applied to more than one college, you’ll have to do the verification process separately for each college.

-Your Student Aid Report (SAR) is a summary of the information you reported on the FAFSA, and it can tell you if you’ve been selected for verification.
-If you see an asterisk (*) next to your Expected Family Contribution (or EFC) on your SAR, it means you’ve been selected for verification.
-Keep an eye out for communications from your college about next steps in the process.
+Your FAFSA Submission Summary is a summary of the information you reported on the FAFSA, and it can tell you if you’ve been selected for verification.
+If you see a red exclamation mark on the next steps tab, check to see if it lists being selected for verification.
+If verification is listed, keep an eye out for communications from your college about next steps in the process.

 How do I prepare for FAFSA verification?

-If you were required to include information about your parents on the FAFSA, it’s likely they’ll need to sign your verification forms as well.
-Your parents may be able to help you find documents you need to submit in the verification process. - Gather documentation.
+If you were required to include information about your parent(s) or guardian(s) on the FAFSA, it’s likely they’ll need to sign your verification forms as well.
+They may be able to help you find documents you need to submit in the verification process.

 What should I do if my college requires me to submit documentation through the Institutional Documentation Service (IDOC)?